namtoki/English/wordlist.md

 trainer:                            He is pursuing the career as a dog trainer.
 translation:                        He snapped his fingers when he came up with an exact translation of the Spanish word. treatment*:                         Patients have been adapting to more affordable treatments under the physician's direction.
+tribe:                              The proud tribe has never surrendered to foreign armies.
 tutor:                              He didn't hesitate to ask his new tutor out on a date after the first lesson.
 uncomfortable:                      He often scratches his head when he feels uncomfortable or nervous.
+underline:                          The interpreter underlined the words on the certificate for which she didn't know the definition.
+unite:                              He was relatively young for a head of state, but he united a country that had been divided by civil war.
 unkind:                             I apologized for my unkind comments during the seminar.
 urge:                               His wife strongly urged him to go to counseling to stop smoking.
 urgent:                             Passengers fastened their seat belts when they heard the urgent announcement.